goreleaser/goreleaser/www/docs/install.md

         -signature checksums.txt.sig \
         checksums.txt
       ```
-    1. If the signature is ok, you can then verify the SHA256 sums match with the downloaded binary:
+    1. If the signature is valid, you can then verify the SHA256 sums match with the downloaded binary:
       ```sh
       sha256sum --ignore-missing -c checksums.txt
       ```